shirish93/shirish93.github.io/_posts/2024-02-16-innovation-trap.md

 This political savviness translates into actionable steps for businesses:

 * **Conduct thorough market research:** Don't rely on hype; understand where value is generated.
-* **Encourage interdepartmental collaboration:** Break down silos and share insights across teams.
+* **Encourage interdepartmental Work:** Break down silos and share insights across teams.
-* **Empower employees to explore:** Foster an innovation mindset to identify relevant technologies.
+* **Empower employees to explore:** Encourage an innovation mindset to identify relevant technologies.
 * **Develop a robust innovation pipeline:** Evaluate ideas, assess viability, and invest wisely.
 * **Continuously monitor and reassess:** Track progress, adjust strategies, and communicate openly.